BrainBaseNo/brainbase-blog/README.md

 1.  **Install the Gatsby CLI.**

-    The Gatsby CLI helps you create new sites using Gatsby starters (like this one!)
+    The Gatsby CLI helps you create new sites using Gatsby starters (-g is for global install).

     ```
-    npm install -g gatsby-cli // -g for global install
+    npm install -g gatsby-cli
     ```

 2.  **Start developing.**

-    ```sh
+    ```
     cd brainbase-blog-v2/

     gatsby develop
     ```